Learn more about your rights as an immigrant and your labor rights as a domestic worker:

 Read about your rights as an immigrant.

-How do the laws protect me as a domestic worker?
+How do labor laws protect me as a domestic worker?

 • Most workers have a right to the minimum wage.
 The federal minimum wage is $7.25 an hour, but your state might have a higher minimum wage.
 Click here for a map of state minimum wages.